burz/simcom/README.md

 ## Language

-In our implementation, the SIMPLE language is a statically typed imperative language with a single basic data type INTEGER as well as two constructive data types ARRAY and RECORD.
+In our implementation, the SIMPLE language is a statically typed, imperative language with a single basic data type INTEGER as well as two constructive data types ARRAY and RECORD.

 Please see the grammar for the language in doc/SIMPLE_grammar.txt, the example programs in examples/, or the class